Scheggetta/scheggetta.github.io/index.md

 title: Home
 ---

-# IMO an AGI wouldn't hurt now
+# IMO an aligned AGI wouldn't hurt now

 Hello 🌍, my name is Edoardo Fusa, and I am currently pursuing a Master's degree in Artificial Intelligence at the University of Bologna.
 I love science, and I love even more to talk about it with other people.